pepvalencia/demo_gradle/README.md

 # demo_gradle
-hi! this is a spring demo with gradle
+Hi!
+This is a spring demo with gradle.

+To run: ./gradlew bootRun